sagemath/trac_to_gh/Issue 723.md

 ```
 Assignee: @williamstein

-Magma's LLL is... way way way faster than the one in LLL.
+Magma's LLL is... way way way faster than the one in NTL.
 E.g., (this requires patch #325)

 ```
 sage: a = random_matrix(ZZ,200)